snitch3s/hackbunch/README.md

 ## Working with the scripts
 1. You need to save the usernames in a textfile, which is stored in the scripts file.

->Make sure that the username is accurate, without any unwanted spaces
+> Make sure that the usernames are accurate, without any unwanted spaces anywhere.

 2. Use the command for help about the parameters that can be inputted
 ```